fsotoc/FaReT/README.md

 mass_make_gifs("C:/path-to-png-folders/", "C:/path-to-png-folders/MH_{0:04d}.gif", 33.33333)
 ```

-# Communicating with Psychopy to render faces online
+# Communicating with PsychoPy to render faces online
 The Socket Render plugin is made for telling MakeHuman what to do from PsychoPy or any Python project.

 ## PsychoPy Installation